PPWB Strategic Plan

 - Threats to surface water and groundwater quality are increasing; and,

-- Limited knowledge and understanding of transboundary aquifers.
+- Knowledge and understanding of transboundary aquifers is limited.

 Master Agreement on Apportionment